cristian-guerrero/legion-go-tricks/README.md

 ### SimpleDeckyTDP

-Decky Plugin that provides a simple TDP and GPU controls.
-Note that there's similarly a risk that Decky Plugins can stop working from any Steam updates from Valve
+Decky Plugin that provides TDP and GPU controls.
+Also has an option to fix Steam's TDP + GPU Sliders.
+Note that there's a risk that Decky Plugins can stop working from any Steam updates from Valve

 https://github.com/aarron-lee/SimpleDeckyTDP